 Lastly, it is important to note that there is legitimate anabolic steroid hormone medical use even in athletes.
 If an athlete has a valid prescription for the substance they are using and a documented medical condition, the sports authority testing them should not be able to take action against them legally.
 However, that does not mean they will not try.
 Athletes with a legitimate reason for using AAS substances should make certain they have the evidence needed to support their use and understand the rules of the sports authority that will potentially test them.

 Common Steroid Detectability Times

-Given that urine screening is the most common, those are the detectability times users should focus on.
-Detectability timeframes for the AAS medicines most commonly looked for in steroid drug tests are as follows:
+Given that urine screening is the most common drug analysis test, those are the detectability times users should focus on.
+Detectability timeframes for the AAS medicines most commonly looked for in steroid drug tests are seen in the information below:

 – Testosterone Suspension (No Ester)

 – Dianabol- Halotestin

 – Deca Durabolin